Calculation of the activation barrier for CO dissociation on Cobalt Fischer-Tropsch Catalysts

 image

-Matlantis is able to predict the activation energy of the CO dissociation with the same accuracy as in the previous literature[2].
-A conventional NEB calculation using DFT is often computationally very expensive, but it can be expedited by the application of PFP.
+Matlantis is able to calculate the activation energy of the CO dissociation with the same accuracy as in the previous literature[2].
+A conventional NEB calculation using DFT is often computationally very expensive, but it can be expedited by PFP.

-PFP can perform thousands of activation energy calculations in a realistic amount of time.
+PFP has learned many elements and can perform thousands of activation energy calculations in a reasonable amount of time.
 Therefore, it is possible to explore a wide range of catalysts with high performance.

-Because of the universality and blazing speed of PFP, it can be used not only to elucidate the chemical reaction phenomena, but also to screen materials from a huge chemical space.
+Because of the universality and blazing speed of PFP, it can not only elucidate the adsorption, physical properties, and phenomena of a single composition, but also screen materials that composed of multiple elements and structures.

 image